 The New Country element is present when an AP or mesh STA performs extended channel switching to a new Country, Operating Class Table or a changed set of Operating Classes relative to the contents of the Country element sent in the Beacon; otherwise this element is not present.
 The format of the New Country element is defined to be the same as the format of the Country element (see 8.4.2.10 (Country element)), except that no Subband Triplet fields are present in the New Country element.
 The Country String field in(#7134) the New Country element indicates the Country and Operating Class Table of the BSS after extended channel switching and Operating Triplet fields within the New Country element indicate the operating classes of the BSS after extended channel switching (see 10.39.1 (Basic VHT BSS functionality)).

-This Wide Bandwidth Channel Switch element is present when extended channel switching to a channel width wider than 40 MHz; otherwise this element is not present.
+This Wide Bandwidth Channel Switch element is present either when extended channel switching to a channel width wider than 40 MHz, or when the frame carrying the element is an S1G PPDU; otherwise this element is not present.
 The Wide Bandwidth Channel Switch element is defined in 8.4.2.163 (Wide Bandwidth Channel Switch element).
 The Wide Bandwidth Channel Switch element indicates the BSS operating channel width(#7393) after extended channel switching (see 10.39.1 (Basic VHT BSS functionality)).

 Each New VHT Transmit Power Envelope element that is present is defined to have the same format as the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) and includes a distinct value of the Local Maximum Transmit Power Unit Interpretation(#7131).
 If present, the New VHT Transmit Power Envelope element indicates the maximum transmit powers for the BSS for the indicated bandwidths with an indicated unit interpretation(#7131) after extended channel switching (see 10.39.1 (Basic VHT BSS functionality)).